a1xd/rawaccel/doc/FAQ.md

 - The sensitivity and prescale fields in InterAccel are not present in Raw Accel.
 See the next question for helping converting your InterAccel settings to Raw Accel.
 - Separate x and y prescale values, which no one should have, are not supported in Raw Accel.
 For something similar but better, check out the "By Component" section of the guide.
 - Raw Accel uses a new kind of cap by default.
 See the guide for more information on this.
 It takes a value in counts/ms instead of max desired sensitivity.
 The old style is available for those who want it.
 See the next question for converting the old to new style.
+- Raw Accel uses a new kind of offset.
+The difference is subtle in most cases, and ensures a continuous transition at speeds around the offset.
 - There are many new features and curve types available.
 See the guide for information on all of these.

 ## How do I convert InterAccel settings to Raw Accel?
-For a quick 'n dirty conversion, drop your InterAccel settings or profile into Raw Accel's directory and run `converter.exe`.
+Drag 'n drop your InterAccel profile/settings.txt onto `converter.exe`.
 For GUI differences see the image below:
 ![ConvertExample](images/interaccel_to_rawaccel.png)
 See the guide to understand more about the Gain Cap option and other new features!